-Based on LCE's existing renewable energy supply agreements, historical renewable energy deliveries have utilized index-plus pricing structures and fixed/firm volumetric commitments.
-As such, the City has not been exposed to negative price risk (related to its renewable supply portfolio) and has not needed to manage exposure to negative market prices.
-This approach to renewable energy contracting was deliberate, allowing the City to build operational experience and knowledge regarding California's energy market before pursuing contract structures that required a deeper understanding of market tendencies, increased data analysis and more intensive coordination with renewable energy suppliers.
+Based on SJP's existing renewable energy supply agreements, historical renewable energy deliveries have utilized index-plus pricing structures and fixed/firm volumetric commitments.
+As such, SJP has not been previously exposed to negative price risk (related to its renewable supply portfolio) and has not needed to manage exposure to negative market prices.
+This approach to renewable energy contracting was deliberate, allowing SJP to build operational experience and knowledge regarding California's energy market before pursuing contract structures that required a deeper understanding of market tendencies, increased data analysis and more intensive coordination with renewable energy suppliers.

-However, LCE's first long-term power purchase agreement with the 10 MW Western Antelope Dry Ranch ("WADR") photovoltaic solar facility, which is located in Lancaster, is a longer-standing supply agreement settled on a "fixed price" or "aggregated price" basis, but it has only experienced limited instances of negative pricing at certain points throughout its operating history.
-Recent data suggests that such instances are more frequent during the Spring season (months of February, March, April and May) and, consistent with LCE's observations regarding curtailment reflected in Section XIII.1, indicates that suppressed pricing generally results from relatively strong solar production throughout the region, coupled with comparatively low energy usage (when moderate seasonal temperatures prevail).
+Based on its association with CalChoice, which facilitates informational sharing and interagency coordination amongst its members, the CCA program has been made aware of LCE's ongoing experiences managing negative pricing and curtailment risk.
+LCE has advised CalChoice of the following information regarding its first long-term power purchase agreement with the 10 MW Western Antelope Dry Ranch ("WADR") photovoltaic solar facility, which is located in Lancaster.
+During its operating history with this renewable generating facility, LCE has experienced instances of negative pricing at certain points in time.
+Recent data suggests that such instances are more frequent during the Spring season (months of February, March, April and May) and, consistent with the CCA program's observations regarding curtailment reflected in Section XIII.1, indicates that suppressed pricing generally results from relatively strong solar production throughout the region, coupled with comparatively low energy usage (when moderate seasonal temperatures prevail).
 To the extent that California experiences strong regional hydroelectric production/imports, negative pricing pressures may be exacerbated.

 Based on 2018, 2019, 2020, 2021, and 2022 historical data, CalChoice observed that negative prices have impacted facility generation during 2% to 22% of solar-producing hours during the months of February, March, April, and May.
 Negative pricing in other months is far less prevalent, affecting facility generation on a limited basis (occurring during zero to 10% of hours in which facility generation has occurred).
-In terms of curtailment, LCE has developed a bidding strategy with its scheduling coordinator that limits exposure to negative pricing based on a pre-determined bid floor (meaning, a pre-determined negative price, below which facility generation would be curtailed), but LCE has only experienced facility curtailments totaling 337 MWh over the aforementioned five-year period, or 0.3% of total potential energy production (which approximates 132,000 MWh during this same five-year period).
+In terms of curtailment, the CCA program understands that LCE has developed a bidding strategy with its scheduling coordinator that limits exposure to negative pricing based on a pre-determined bid floor (meaning, a pre-determined negative price, below which facility generation would be curtailed), but LCE has only experienced facility curtailments totaling 337 MWh over the aforementioned five-year period, or 0.3% of total potential energy production (which approximates 132,000 MWh during this same four-year period).
 The impacts of curtailment/negative pricing costs incurred by LCE have been similarly limited.
 The following chart indicates total monthly generation from the WADR facility during the 2018, 2019, 2020, 2021, and 2022 calendar years as well as estimated monthly curtailed MWh (note the differences in scale reflected on each axis).